 Bermuda has long been known for its delicious juicy citrus; however, the same success can be achieved with many other varieties of soft fruits, such as peaches, nectarines, apples and sweet pears, just to name a few.

 Most home gardeners want small fruit trees that produce enough fruit for their own needs and some to give away to friends.
 Through deliberate pruning, it is possible to control the size and shape of your fruit trees regardless of the type.
-Growing fruit trees to a height of 6–12 feet, with most of the fruit within easy reach, is far more satisfactory than climbing ladders to a height in excess of 20 feet.

 With the average homeowner limited in space, keeping fruit trees small allows for several varieties to be accommodated rather than just a single tree.
 Planting several different varieties can also extend the fruiting and harvesting season for many weeks.